 If he can bulk up a bit and blossom, the Giants may have locked down their bookends for the next decade.

 In the fourth, the Giants took CB Darnay Holmes in another highly-praised pick.
-He’s a fast and feisty player who projects as a slot corner.
+He’s a fast and feisty player who projects as a Slot Gacor Hari Ini.
 The starting secondary seems to be in place with Bradberry and Baker on the corners and McKinney and Peppers on the back end.
 Then they’ll have Love, Holmes, Sam Beal, and Corey Ballentine battling for passing situation and depth spots.

 The Jints prioritized the secondary for the second year in a row.
 The unit was one of the league worst last year, but that was partially due to a lack of a pass rush.
 The group looks much improved this year, but they’re going to have to be as there was not much added to the pass rush and their top sack guy in Markus Golden is likely gone.